SophiaWinters/helloWorld/README.md

 # helloWorld
-//Prints out the classic "Hello World".
+//Prints out the classic "Hello World" in Java.